solana-labs/solana/docs/src/proposals/unified-scheduler.md

 In general terms, leaders are expected to pack as many as transactions to maximize profits.
 On the flip side, users are expected to pay as few as fees to minimize costs.
-There should be no exception for rational participants in this market.
+There should be no exception for rational participants in this transaction-fee market.

-That said, it can be characterized that this _market_ is actually of _time slice_ in the case of Solana, unlike the so-called _blockspace_ in others.
+That said, it can be characterized that this _market_ is arising from the scarcity of _time slice_ in the case of Solana, unlike the so-called _blockspace_ in others.

 That property can be derived from the simple and unforgiving fact that Solana's block propagation must be streamed _in real time_ due to competition among